tjensen/MasPuertas/README.md

 # MasPuertas
 A less broken version of the MoreDoors mod for DayZ

-This code is a fork of the original [MoreDoors](https://steamcommunity.com/sharedfiles/filedetails/?id=2007175894) mod by https://steamcommunity.com/id/jokerofclub, who has stopped maintenance.
+This code is a fork of the original [MoreDoors](https://steamcommunity.com/sharedfiles/filedetails/?id=2007175894) mod by https://steamcommunity.com/id/jokerofclub, which has stopped being maintained.

 ## License